Pavel216989/Teaching-Lisbon-Data-Science-Academy/data-science-academy/BLU15 - Model CSI/README.md

 - Calibrating and fixing model problems
 - Redeploying the model

-## How to go through this BLU

-1. Follow the [Learning Unit Workflow](https://github.com/LDSSA/batch4-students#learning-unit-workflow) to setup your environment.
-2. Go through the Learning Notebook and the original_model notebook.
-3. Do the Exercise notebook, and submit it on [the portal](https://portal.lisbondatascience.org), as usual.

-## "I need help understanding something"

-You can and should ask for help, be it about Learning Notebooks, Exercises, or anything else.
-Please checkout the [How to Ask for Help](https://github.com/LDSSA/wiki/wiki/How-to-ask-for-and-give-help), and remember not to share code when asking for help about the exercises!

 ## Additional notes
 Don't forget to install the requirements using the requirements.txt file for this BLU!